Advising for Specific Student Populations

 Explore resources from Bechtel International Center for supporting international students, as well as other considerations to keep in mind.

-Student-Athletes may face some unique circumstances in addition to those of the traditional Stanford student: for example, NCAA requirements and legislation.
+Student-Athletes at Stanford are members of one of our 36 varsity athletic sports, which is approximately 12% of the undergraduate population.
+Student-Athletes may face some unique circumstances apart from (but in addition to) those of the traditional Stanford student: for example, NCAA requirements and legislation.
 Learn more about best practices for supporting student-athletes, NCAA requirements, and find information about other athletic programs.

 Students with OAE Accommodations